-Firefighters battle wildfires from Portugal to France
+Spate of wildfires scorches parts of Europe amid heat wave

 “These are perfect conditions for the propagation of fires, which when you add to that some wind, you have have guaranteed propagation,” he said.

+Last summer, blazes that were fed by strong winds and scorching temperatures tore through forests in Turkey’s Mediterranean and Aegean regions.
+The wildfires, which killed at least eight people and countless animals, were described as the worst in Turkey’s history.

+President Recep Tayyip Erdogan’s government came under criticism for its inadequate response and preparedness to fight large-scale wildfires, including a lack of modern firefighting planes.

 Joseph Wilson reported from Barcelona, Spain.
-Angela Charlton in Paris, and Renata Brito in Barcelona, contributed to this report.
+Angela Charlton in Paris, Renata Brito in Barcelona, and Suzan Frazer in Istanbul, contributed to this report.

 Follow all AP stories on climate change issues at https://apnews.com/hub/climate